The Cosmological CPT Theorem: Analytic Continuation in Cosmology

 \section{Analytic Continuation in Cosmology}

-Similar to how the physical domain of Mandelstam variables in amplitudes is defined for $s,t \geq 0$ and crossing symmetry involves analytically continuing to $s,t \in \mathbb{C}$, we will now discuss how our discrete transformations in Section \ref{sec:dSPoincaré} will involve analytically continuing the conformal time outside of the physical domain of $\eta \leq 0$ and in Fourier space will also involve analytically continuing the magnitude of the momenta $k=\sqrt{{\bfk} \cdot {\bfk}} \geq 0$.
+Similar to how the physical domain of Mandelstam variables in amplitudes is defined for $s,t \geq 0$ and crossing symmetry involves analytically continuing to $s,t \in \mathbb{C}$ (see~\cite{Caron-Huot:2023ikn} for recent progress regarding crossing in flat space amplitudes), we will now discuss how our discrete transformations in Section \ref{sec:dSPoincaré} will involve analytically continuing the conformal time outside of the physical domain of $\eta \leq 0$ and in Fourier space will also involve analytically continuing the magnitude of the momenta $k=\sqrt{{\bfk} \cdot {\bfk}} \geq 0$.
+We note that some similar, yet distinct, analytic continuations in the in-in formalism were performed in e.g.~\cite{Sleight:2019hfp,Sleight:2019mgd,Sleight:2020obc,Sleight:2021iix,Sleight:2021plv,Sleight:2023ojm,Chopping:2024oiu,Pacifico:2025emk,MdAbhishek:2025dhx,Sleight:2025dmt}.